hamza-med/hamza-med/README.md

 - 🔭 Passionate about creating seamless and efficient web applications.

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning AWS.
+- ☁️ I've keen interest in cloud computing, so I'm learning AWS.

 - 🤝 I'm currently open for job opportunities and collaboration on web projects !
 <br/>